nissenyeh/Note/Fronted/JavaScript.md

 ## Object destructuring

-- Mapping name has to be the same
+- Mapping name must to be the `same`

 ```Javascript
 nissen = {